OpenTranslationBible/open-bible/en-GB/26.Ezekiel/md/ezekiel-22.md

 Those who are near and those who are far off will mock you, you city of ill repute, full of turmoil.

 ## Ezekiel 22:6
-“See how each of the princes of Israel who are in you uses his power to shed blood.
+“Observe how each of the princes of Israel within you uses his power to shed blood.

 ## Ezekiel 22:7
 In you they have treated father and mother with contempt; they have oppressed the foreigner, and mistreated the fatherless and the widow.